Exandria Unlimited: Reception

 Melzer, for CBR in April 2022, highlighted Exandria Unlimited: Kymal; she commented on the plot threads that were revisited in Kymal, though, "Iyengar and the cast managed to leave fans with some serious cliffhangers and a brand new cast member they want to know more about.
 While it may not be entirely feasible for Critical Role to turn EU into a weekly campaign, there is certainly room (and fan desire) to at least see the cast more often. [...]
 The success of the side-series and number of plot threads left dangling make it all but inevitable that the Crown Keepers will reappear at some point, hopefully in a more permanent fashion".

+Michael Buttrey and Leah DeJong, in an essay in the book Theology, Religion, and Dungeons & Dragons (2025), highlighted Zerxus's character arc where he "attempts atone for the blatantly evil god Asmodeus and fails", noting that Calamity "articulates a more subtle question by revealing that Zerxus's obsession with redeeming Asmodeus is what allows him to be manipulated by the devil and contribute to bringing about the Calamity".
+They commented that Zerxus's "character arc turns out to be a corruption or anti-redemption arc" which asks the audience "to consider whether the pursuit of redemption usually seen in Critical Role is inherently worthwhile".